Camyza/mybb-diceroller/README.md

 * Add unique result messages and the range of sums at which they display for each roll
 * Add unique resource lists to display an item from for each die in a roll
 * Tamper proof!
 Rolls cannot be edited to abuse RNG or cherry picked.
+* Quoted rolls retain their original values.
+* Rolls wrapped in code or PHP tags are not parsed.

 ## Preview
 ![Example Roll](http://i.imgur.com/adUxPzw.png)